PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Don't!" cried Relan weakly, "It's..."

 Boltac hefted the mace and turned to Relan.
 No sinister forces crushed him to the Earth.
-Boltac said, "It's a blunt instrument."
+If anything, the mace felt somewhat lighter than before.
+Boltac said, "Now it's just a blunt instrument."
 He considered the jewels and ornate carvings that decorated the weapon in his hand.
 "A faaaancy, blunt instrument, but still."

 "It's not magic anymore?" asked Relan.